 - fixed costs;

 - costs related to the operation and support of the business;

-    - costs incurred for the purchase of office equipment;
+- costs incurred for the purchase of office items;

 - costs incurred for the rental of office space, a business or equipment; and